 Preparing a Hot Cup of Coffee

-Cold Brewed Coffee on the Cheap – A di-it-yourself approach to cold brewed coffee.
+Make Concentrated Cold Brew Coffee With the Penguin Coffee – A better way to make cold brew coffee.

 My coffee is cold – MSNBC article by Jon Bonne.